Octogonapus/RegistryScanner/README.md

 - Grafana, which provides observability and runs on [localhost:3000](http://localhost:3000)
 - Loki, which collects logs from the other services and can be accessed via Grafana

-RegistryScanner is at its core a Julia backend service which runs continuously to scan registries and pull requests.
+RegistryScanner is at its core a service which runs continuously to scan registries and pull requests, generating findings which are inserted into a database.
 This service can be deployed independently from the rest of the services specified in the compose file if you want.
 All it needs is a database and some secrets for GitHub integration.
 Look at the [compose file](./docker-compose.yaml) for more.